hagleitn/speed-type/README.md

 ## Running speed-type

 Executing M-x speed-type-text will start the typing exercise.
 A new buffer will open and a random text sample will appear.
-As you type the text it will change color to show progress and higlight correct and incorrect entries.
+As you type the text it will change color to show progress and highlight correct and incorrect entries.
 Timing happens automatically, the clock starts on the first character typed and ends with the last.
 Statistics like characters typed, words-per-minute, and total time will be shown as soon as the last character is entered.

 You can use any buffer or part of it to run speed-type.
 M-x speed-type-region and M-x speed-type-buffer will do the same thing as speed-type-text, except they take the text sample you've picked.